 Thick, cozy sweaters.
 I think after the lace this is my favorite option because of the cool contrast in textures.
 Especially if you choose a very soft sweater; there’s a sort of an innocent sexiness to soft sweaters, and then leather is more obviously sexy, and so together it makes for a look with a lot of sensuality that isn’t explicit or trashy.

-i have a black leather high waisted skirt, and i wear it with a flowy white shirt tucked in, it looks very classy! good luckposted about 3 years ago
+i have a black leather high waisted skirt, and i wear it with a flowy white shirt tucked in, it looks very classy! good luckposted over 6 years ago

-I agree – it’s always a good idea to match hard/edgy materials like leather with softer and more delicate materials like lace or cotton. a cropped cotton tshirt might be cute…posted about 3 years ago
+I agree – it’s always a good idea to match hard/edgy materials like leather with softer and more delicate materials like lace or cotton. a cropped cotton tshirt might be cute…posted over 6 years ago